Kane Boyce’s Shocking Death in Prison Exposed by Inquest

-Boyce, who admitted to murdering his girlfriend in 2015, was serving time at HMP Lowdham Grange when he was found unresponsive in his cell on October 3, 2021, during a routine nightly welfare check.
-The 41-year-old had celebrated his birthday with a drinking session, consuming the potent prison brew, before being discovered with a ligature around his neck.
+Boyce, 41, admitted murdering his girlfriend back in 2015.
+He was locked up at HMP Lowdham Grange when, on October 3, 2021, he was found unresponsive during a routine welfare check.
+The prison birthday drink-fest turned deadly as he was discovered with a ligature around his neck, after consuming potent prison-brewed alcohol.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.